 As a result, sufficient copper intake may help to reduce the risk of cancer and other diseases.

-That being said, research once again points to the importance of getting just the right amount of copper.
-For example, this study found that copper imbalances have been linked to a number of pathological conditions, including cancer.
+That being said, research again points to the importance of getting just the right amount of copper.
+For example, this study found that copper imbalances have been linked to several pathological conditions, including cancer.

 According to the NHS, adults need 1.2mg of copper a day.
-The majority of people should be able to get all the copper they need by eating a varied and balanced diet.
+Most people should be able to get all the copper they need by eating a varied and balanced diet.

 Copper is found in a wide range of foods, but some of the best sources include…

 Sometimes, copper is also added to breakfast cereals and other fortified foods.
-For more information, check out this list of top 20 foods high in copper and their benefits from Dr. Axe.
+For more information, check out this list of the top 20 foods high in copper and their benefits from Dr Axe.

-Copper supplements aren’t usually necessary and have the potential to cause imbalances in the body.
+Copper supplements aren’t usually necessary and can cause imbalances in the body.
 For this reason, if you’re considering taking copper supplements, it’s important to always speak to your doctor first.

 What are the symptoms of copper deficiency and toxicity, and who’s at risk?